 Clare Peterson (she/her) - Independent Member

 Clare is currently head of Equality, Diversity, and Inclusion at the University of Gloucestershire.
 An experienced practitioner, she has been challenging inequality and working to remove barriers for almost three decades.
 During her career she has supported the cultural transformation of a range of public and private sector organisations to be more inclusive.
 Passionate about inclusion and accessibility, Clare constantly seeks imaginative approaches to embed inclusive practice.
 In 2021, she won a Collaborative Award for Teaching Excellence for the University’s Reciprocal Mentoring Scheme.
 She enjoys keeping active and has recently taken up recreational paddle boarding.

 British Canoeing Policies and Partnerships

-The Equality Policy will be reviewed and revised in 2021, and will be renewed biennially thereafter.
 We also regularly review and update our guidance to clubs, coaches and volunteers on equality.
-Club documents can be found on our ‘Information for Clubs’ pages.
+Club documents can be found on our club resources page.
 You can find out more about the work we are doing in order to make paddlesports more equal, diverse and inclusive below.

-If you would like to request any of the documents in this section in an alternative format please contact us by emailing [email protected] or calling 0300 0119 500.
+If you would like to request any of the documents in this section in an alternative format please contact us by emailing [email protected].